marresgit/whenDoTheyPlayInPython/README.md

 # whenDoTheyPlayInPython
-This is going into an Azure function
+This is going into an Azure function.
+Using terraform and github actions

+# TODO:     Send terraform statefile to a bucket (again)
+#           Create a lambda
+#           Make lambda run python script4.

 Im going through this guide: https://developer.hashicorp.com/terraform/tutorials/automation/github-actions